ApoTheOne/gettingPitched/PITCHME.md

 Luckily it’s very easy to define, run, and scale services with the Docker platform -- just write a docker-compose.yml file.
 [Source](https://docs.docker.com/get-started/part3/#run-your-new-load-balanced-app)
 ---
+To sum up: Services codify a container’s behavior in a Compose file, and this file can be used to scale, limit, and redeploy our app.
+Changes to the service can be applied in place, as it runs, using the same command that launched the service: docker stack deploy.
+---
 ### Stack
 Run your new load-balanced app
 Before we can use the docker stack deploy command we first run: